adpextwindong/FSPred/README.md

 - Interpretter for checking predicates against the file system.
 - Name binding/capture
 - Parser for a yaml file or something.
+- Maybe converting FSPattern to a GADT or figuring out a way to annotate for Levinstein distance of fpaths
+- Some kind of representation for transformations